 A controlling device sends commands to a controlled device.
 The controlled device passes responses (such as status) back to the controlling device.
-A source device can be a controlling device or a controlled device or a controlled device.
+A source device can be a controlling device or a controlled device.
+A destination device can be a controlling device or a controlled device.